 Give your guests clear guidance on attire and surprise them with thoughtful welcome gifts that set the tone.

-According to The Knot, flowy maxi dresses for women and linen pants with a button-down for men are the most recommended beach wedding guest outfits across every formality level.
+The Knot consistently recommends flowy maxi dresses for women and linen pants with a button-down for men as the top beach wedding guest outfits across every formality level.
 The key detail most couples forget: put specific guidance on your wedding website.
 “Beach formal” means different things to different people.

 -